Here’s why they occur, and when to take action.

 If you’re experiencing worrisome symptoms that make you think a bladder infection has progressed, your main question is probably how to treat a kidney infection.
 You absolutely can’t do it on your own.
-Any time you experience kidney infection symptoms like back pain, frequent urination, fever, and chills, don’t waste time seeking medical attention.
+Any time you experience kidney infection pain or other symptoms like frequent urination, fever, and chills, don’t waste time seeking medical attention.

 Dr. Kaufman recommends heading to your local urgent care facility or emergency room.
 There, doctors will put you on oral antibiotics or possibly even IV antibiotics, depending on how bad your case is, according to the NIDDK.
 They may also decide it makes the most sense for you to stay at a hospital to rest and recover.